-Increasing costs associated with health care plans may adversely affect NextEra Energy's and FPL's results of operations, financial position and liquidity.
+Increasing costs associated with health care plans may adversely affect NextEra Energy's and FPL's financial results.

 •The costs of providing health care benefits to employees and retirees have increased substantially in recent years.
-NextEra Energy and FPL believe that their employee benefit costs, including costs related to health care plans for employees and former employees, will continue to rise.
-The increasing costs and funding requirements associated with NextEra Energy's and FPL's health care plans may adversely affect the companies' results of operations, financial position and liquidity.
+NextEra Energy and FPL believe that their employee benefit costs, including, but not limited to, costs related to health care plans for employees and former employees, will continue to rise.
+The increasing costs and funding requirements associated with NextEra Energy's and FPL's health care plans may adversely affect the companies' financial results.

 The risks described herein are not the only risks facing NextEra Energy and FPL.
-Additional risks and uncertainties also may materially adversely affect NextEra Energy's or FPL's business, financial condition and/or future operating results.
+Additional risks and uncertainties also may materially adversely affect NextEra Energy's or FPL's business, financial condition, future operating results and/or liquidity.